 5. Can I wear shoes on the bus?

 Shoes are not allowed on sleeper buses, so you must store them in a plastic bag.
-Instead, you should wear slippers, so it’s easier to get on and off the bus.
+Instead, you should wear slippers, so getting on and off the bus is easier.
 Many bus operators provide slippers at the stops as well.

 6. Does a sleeper bus have a place to charge the battery?

-With high-end bus brands, you can find a USB port to charge phones and electronic devices in your cabin.
+You can find a USB port with high-end bus brands to charge phones and electronic devices in your cabin.
 Parameters are usually 5V – 1A or 5V – 2.1A.

 7. Does the sleeper bus have an electrical outlet?

 There is no electrical outlet on the bed car to ensure safety, only a USB socket for you to charge the battery.

 8. Does the sleeper bus have wifi?

 Some bus operators provide free wifi for guests during the journey.
-You can use wifi to surf the web, watch movies, play games.
+You can use wifi to surf the web, watch movies, and play games.
 However, because dozens of people are accessing it simultaneously, it sometimes loads a bit slow.